dimoschi/terraform-provider-mailgun/README.md

 Then commit the changes to `go.mod` and `go.sum`.

-## Using the provider

-Fill this in for each provider

-## Developing the Provider

-If you wish to work on the provider, you'll first need [Go](http://www.golang.org) installed on your machine (see [Requirements](#requirements) above).
+### Testing

-To compile the provider, run `go install`.
-This will build the provider and put the provider binary in the `$GOPATH/bin` directory.
+To run the provider tests:

-To generate or update documentation, run `make generate`.

-In order to run the full suite of Acceptance tests, run `make testacc`.

-*Note:* Acceptance tests create real resources, and often cost money to run.

 ```shell
 make testacc
 ```

+*Note:* Acceptance tests create real resources, and often cost money to run.

+### Generating the Provider

+This provider was generated using the OpenAPI Provider Spec Generator.
+For more information on how to regenerate the provider, see [README-terraform-provider-generation.md](README-terraform-provider-generation.md).

+## License

+This provider is licensed under the [Mozilla Public License v2.0](LICENSE).